cltl/DutchDescriptions/InspectionTool/README.md

 in Dutch, English, and German.
 Use `python compare_languages.py` to run the tool.
 Then go to `http://127.0.0.1:5001/` in your browser to use it.

+## Obtaining the images

+This repository does not contain the Flickr30K images.
+Fill in the form on [this page](http://shannon.cs.illinois.edu/DenotationGraph/) to obtain the images.
+Put the images from `flickr30k-images.tar` in `./static/images/`.

 ## Using the comparison tool

 Here's a screen shot of the comparison tool.